Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Experiments

 \boldparagraph{Rendering-based adaptation.} As shown in \cref{tab:2D_3D_resource}, our lightweight adaptation recipe avoids heavy feature I/O during training and adds at most $0.1$\,s per view for on-the-fly feature rasterization—eliminating the $\sim$1\,TB storage required to precompute teacher features for 800 training scenes.
 Its effectiveness is evident in \cref{fig:scaling_trend}: training on an additional $100$ scenes from the \interior dataset yields a $+2.7\%$ mIoU gain under linear probing over our standard pretraining, indicating better domain adaptation.
 We also ablate teacher feature resolution during adaptation (\cref{fig:2D_adapt_ablation}), where even low-resolution $30{\times}40$ DINOv3 features produce a clear improvement, with further gains at higher resolutions and more adaptation scenes.

 \boldparagraph{Language model-based question answering.} We evaluate Chorus as the 3D encoder within an LLM-based pipeline for visual question answering and grounding (see \cref{tab:scan_all}), where swapping in \ours yields consistent improvements on both benchmarks.
 Concretely, we follow GaussianVLM~\cite{halacheva2025gaussianvlm} and simply replace its 3D backbone: instead of using multi-level features from~\cite{li2025scenesplat}, we feed only the final \ours encoder stage into the VLM, keeping all other components and training settings unchanged.
-We train and evaluate both the original GaussianVLM and Chorus-augmented variant on ScanQA~\cite{azuma2022scanqa} (3D-VQA) and Nr3D~\cite{achlioptas2020referit3d}, on the metrics of EM1 (Top-1 Exact Match), M (METEOR), R (ROUGE), and Sim (Sentence Similarity). \cref{fig:scanet_vlm} provides qualitative VQA examples.
-As an additional benefit, leveraging only the last encoder stage of Chorus is lighter and faster, achieving approximately a $0.68\times$ training time compared to GaussianVLM with SceneSplat.
+We train and evaluate both the original GaussianVLM and Chorus-augmented variant on ScanQA~\cite{azuma2022scanqa} (3D-VQA) and Nr3D~\cite{achlioptas2020referit3d}, using EM1 (Top-1 Exact Match), M (METEOR), R (ROUGE), and Sim (Sentence Similarity). \cref{fig:scanet_vlm} provides qualitative VQA examples.
+As an additional benefit, using only the last Chorus encoder stage is lighter and faster, achieving about $0.68\times$ the training time of GaussianVLM with SceneSplat.